Skip navigation.

 Water Activities

-There is a car top boat launch located off Douglas Rd., which can be used for all non-motorized boats.
+There is a car-top/non-motorized boat launch located off Douglas Rd., which can be used for all non-motorized boats.

-Fishing is allowed in Mendon Ponds Park as long as those fishing are 16 years or over and have a fishing license.
-For fish regulations (size and season) please contact the County Clerk's Office.
+Fishing is allowed in Mendon Ponds Park as long as those fishing are following NYS Department of Environmental Conservation guidelines and rules and have the required licenses.

-There are two designated sledding hills located across from the Cavalry House Lodge on Douglas Road, and next to the East and West Lodges on Canfield Road.
-Many trails are groomed throughout the winter, which accommodate the more than 20 miles of marked cross country skiing and snowshoeing trails.
+There are two designated sledding hills located across from the Cavalry House Lodge on Douglas Road, and located next to the East and West Lodges on Canfield Road.
+Many trails are groomed throughout the winter, which accommodate the more than 20 miles of marked cross country skiing trails.
+Snowshoers should avoid walking on groomed cross-country ski trails.
+For information about Winterfest CLICK HERE.

 Sharon’s Sensory Garden